Azolla Cultivation – An Opportunity to Increase Farm Income

 Construction of Pits for Azolla Cultivation;

-As we know the water requirement of Azolla cultivation is quite high; hence, the construction of the pit should be near the water source.
+As we know, the water requirement of Azolla cultivation is quite high; hence, the construction of the pit should be near the water source.
 As Azolla prefers shady conditions, construction of the pond should be preferred under conditions where the pits receive enough shady environment and also have sufficient exposure to light for photosynthetic activity.

 The pits should be easily accessible for proper monitoring.
 The surface of the pits must have a smooth surface to avoid any damage or puncture on the sheet that is placed at the bottom of a pond.

-Size of the pits: The pits should be 0.2 meters in depth and 1.5 meters wide in size so that cultural operation can be performed easily from both sides As far as the length of the pit is concerned, it depends upon the production requirement of the unit.
-Polythene sheet should be spread over the pits in such a way so that 10 cm. of standing water can be maintained easily Note: The 2 units of pits of 2.5-meter length with an area of 8 sq. m are sufficient to full fill the 50% of the fodder requirements for the 2 cows.
+Size of the pits: The pits should be 0.2 meters in depth and 1.5 meters wide in size so that cultural operation can be performed easily from both sides.
+As far as the length of the pit is concerned, it depends upon the production requirement of the unit.
+The polythene sheet should be spread over the pits in such a way that 10 cm of standing water can be maintained easily.

-Production Process of Azolla;
+Production Process of Azolla:

 Maintenance Required in Azolla Cultivation ;